ringfungi/github-pipedrive/README.md

 To make Gradle run the app:
 ```
 ./gradlew bootRun
 ```

 Front end:
 It was developed using vanilla JS, HTML and CSS.
-The simple UI includes field to insert a Github token, which with the **Set key** button can be saved to local storage for later use or for making the next calls.
+The simple UI includes a field to insert a Github token, which with the **Set key** button can be saved to local storage for later use or for making the next calls.
 The **Last used** button reads the last token used to make calls and places it on the token input field.

 The Github username field accepts a username to retrieve available public gists for that user and also creates a Pipedrive deal for each gist.
 The username will be saved on **lastSeen** for periodic checks (every three hours) to see if any new gists have been created since the last visit; if so, **updated gist** will display a message.